kamybagheri1998/hackathon/README.md

 _Kamyab Bagherifar:_

   Goal:
   My personal goal is to get experience with Kotlin programming and improve my knowledge in kotlin

   Reflection:
   I'm able to create simple REST-API with JWT Authentication using Ktor and Exposed Framework.

 _Maximilian Staas:_

   Goal:
   My personal goal is to get a first look into Kotlin and to improve my understanding on how to build a user-friendly, easy to navigate web page.

   Reflection:
   I know am able to read and understand basic Kotlin code and got a better understanding of the elements of a modern webpage.

 _Redon Kurta:_

   Goal:
   My personal goal describes my desire to expand my Kotlin Programming skills and get more in depth into project management.

   Reflection:

-All in all, through dedication and discipline, we succeeded in obtaining knowledge regarding Kotlin programming and integrating a database connection to a Kotlin project.
-Utilizing pair programming, We encountered the highest learning rate as we could share our knowledge and, thus, learn a lot from each other.
+  All in all, through dedication and discipline, I succeeded in obtaining knowledge regarding Kotlin programming and integrating a database connection to a Kotlin project.
+Utilizing pair programming, I encountered the highest learning rate as we could share our knowledge and, thus, learn a lot from each other.

 ## 5: Credits